Anish-M-code/PyPass/Install.md

-Prerequisite : -
+### Prerequisite : -

-Git must be installed in the computer.
+Git and Python 3 must be installed in the computer.

 Run the following commands in Linux terminal / Windows powershell / command prompt to download.